A framework of partial error correction for intermediate-scale quantum computers: Analytic scaling results

-such that $f_c + f_d + f_b = 1$, where $n_c, n_d$ are the respective numbers of error-corrected qubits and noisy qubits satisfying $n_c+n_d=n$, $n_b$ is the number of boundaries between the noisy and error-corrected qubits. \end{corollary} \begin{proof} Eq.~\eqref{eq:prop-eq} of Proposition \ref{prop:nonuniform}, states that there is factor of $(1-\varepsilon_{i\ell})^{\frac{2}{n}}$ for each instance of noise with noise rate $\varepsilon_{i\ell}$.
-Inspecting Figure \ref{fig:error_scramble_setup}, we see that in every $2$ layers, there are $2n_d-n_b$ instances of noise with noise rate $\varepsilon_d$, $2n_c$ instances of noise with rate $\varepsilon_c$, and $n_b$ instances of noise with rate $\varepsilon_c$.
+such that $f_c + f_d + f_b + f_{b'}= 1$, where $n_c, n_d$ are the respective numbers of error-corrected qubits and noisy qubits satisfying $n_c+n_d=n$, and $n_b$ is the number of boundaries between the noisy and error-corrected qubits. \end{corollary} \begin{proof} Eq.~(\ref{eq:prop-eq}) of Proposition \ref{prop:nonuniform}, states that there is factor of $(1-\varepsilon_{i\ell})^{\frac{2}{n}}$ for each instance of noise with error rate $\varepsilon_{i\ell}$.
+Inspecting Fig.~3 in the main text, we see that in every $2$ layers, there are $2n_d-n_b$ instances of noise with error rate $\varepsilon_d$, $2n_c-n_b$ instances of noise with rate $\varepsilon_c$, $n_b$ instances of noise with rate $\varepsilon_b$, and $n_b$ instances of noise with rate $\varepsilon_{b'}$.
 The result then comes directly by substituting in these damping factors. \end{proof}